EXXETA/wordpress-plugin-donations/wp/README.md

 **NOTE:** Currently this plugin is in German language available only.

-Do you have questions, want to request a feature or do you found a bug? [-> Create issues!](https://github.com/EXXETA/wordpress-plugin-donations/issues)
+Do you have questions, want to request a feature or did you find a bug? [-> Create issues!](https://github.com/EXXETA/wordpress-plugin-donations/issues)

-For a full feature list visit the main project's README.
+For a full list of features visit the [main project's README](https://github.com/EXXETA/wordpress-plugin-donations).

 ## Server and WordPress requirements